 - Contains information about system process. - This is a pseudo filesystem contains information about running process.
 For example: /proc/{pid} directory contains information about the process with that particular pid. - This is a virtual filesystem with text information about system resources.
-For example: /proc/uptime - 7. /var Variable Files - var stands for variable files. - Content of the files that are expected to grow can be found under this directory.
+For example: /proc/uptime var stands for variable files.